 What can women do about it?

 Women in Iceland took their frustration over the pay gap to the streets.
-Earlier this week, working women there walked off the job at 2:38 in the afternoon to protest income disparity.
-Even though that country has the smallest pay gap of any in the world, women there still earn 14 to 18 percent less than men.
+A few years ago, working women there walked off the job at 2:38 in the afternoon to protest income disparity.
+Even though that country has the smallest pay gap of any in the world, women there still earn 14% to 18% less than men.
 That means, on an average eight-hour work day, women are working for free after 2:38 p.m. — so they quit for the day at that time to make a point.

 Just five years after Women's Day Out, the country elected its first female president, who held office for 16 years.
-Today, Iceland has the highest female participation in the labor market (88 percent), and 44 percent of Iceland's parliament is comprised of women.
+In 2016, the female participation in the labor market had never been higher at nearly 80%.
 In Iceland, childcare is subsidized at a high rate, and both men and women get three months of paid parental leave when they need it.

 Still, there's work to do.
 According to the data, it will take Iceland's women 52 years to reach gender parity at current rates.
 “No one puts up with waiting 50 years to reach a goal,” Gylfi Arnbjörnsson, president of ASÍ, the Icelandic Confederation of Labor, told RUV today.
 “It doesn’t matter whether it’s a gender pay gap or any other pay gap.
 It’s just unacceptable to say we’ll correct this in 50 years.
 That’s a lifetime.”